 Our alpacas are delightful, friendly animals who will be sure to put a smile on your face.
-This is approximately a two-hour experience with the walking element expected to last about 90 minutes, depending on the pace on the day!
+This is approximately a one and a half hour experience with the walking element expected to last about 60 minutes, depending on the pace on the day!

 Please note that the terrain on the treks is not suitable for buggies or wheelchairs.

 Delivered direct to your in-box📥!